Income Tax Programs

 This five-day school provides an in-depth examination of the complex problems state income tax professionals face including nexus and entity concerns, separate and consolidated return issues, apportionment complexities, mergers and acquisitions and tax planning nuances, reorganizations and more.
 It is intended for tax professionals with experience in the income tax field.

-.
-For successful completion, students are expected to attend 90% (i.e., earn 40 CE credit hours) of the school including the mandatory one hour ethics session.
+This school is intended for those individuals who have already successfully attended State Income Tax School I, or who have successfully challenged it, or for those who have seven years of relevant income tax experience.
+For successful completion students are expected to attend 90% (i.e., earn 34.2 CE credit hours) of the school including the mandatory one hour ethics session.
 The 90% attendance must be reflected in the official certificate of attendance.

 Income Tax Symposium